Developer Guide

 Prerequisites: Item with

-of NTUC exists in the inventory book.
-This item hasQuantity
+Nameof Chicken andSupplierof NTUC exists in the inventory book.
+This item hasQuantityof 50. -

 Test Case:

-will be adopted from the existing item. -
+add-i n/Chicken q/123 s/NTUCExpected: Item withNameof Chicken andSupplierof NTUC will have it’sQuantityincreased to 173.MaxQuantityTagsMetricwill be adopted from the existing item. -

 Test Case: